nicotsou/nicotsou.com/content/blog/ai-that-ships/index.md

 **Ethical design is _not_ a choice**.
 Companies that cut corners on ethical AI implementation risk significant damage to their brand reputation and may face substantial financial and legal consequences.

-To put it simply; customers will always [prefer](https://www.cnbc.com/2025/11/05/tesla-musk-germany-sales-down.html) companies that are more ethical.
+To put it simply, customers will always [prefer](https://www.cnbc.com/2025/11/05/tesla-musk-germany-sales-down.html) companies that are more ethical.

 ![Imagine how different the UX would have been if Theodore (Joaquin Phoenix) wouldn’t know that he’s talking with an AI.
 Hm, a bad example I guess?](images/her.png)
 _Imagine how different the UX would have been if Theodore (Joaquin Phoenix) wouldn’t know that he’s talking with an AI.
 Hm, a bad example I guess?_